bloominstituteoftechnology/Graphs/projects/graph/README.md

 ## Part 6: Write an algorithm that will let you create any number of random adventure rooms

 Part 1 may have felt familiar as you were filling out your graph class.
-Creating vertices and adding edges is very similar to creating Rooms and adding connections to your adventure game.
+Creating vertices and adding edges is very similar to creating Rooms and adding connections to your adventure game from [Week 1](https://github.com/LambdaSchool/Intro-Python).
 Your adventure room map can be thought of as a graph where each node has four possible edges: n_to, s_to, e_to and w_to.

 Write an algorithm, `createRandomRooms` that takes in a number and generates that number of rooms.
 Each room should be connected and reachable from the player's starting room.